 Not only are heat pumps more efficient and therefore save homeowners’ money in the long run, Eversource and National Grid are able to offer customers incentives to install heat pumps in their homes through the MassSave program.
 Hello discounts!

 So with solar panels already on the roof and lowering the electric bills for this home, we installed two heat pump zones in the apartment: one that covers the kitchen, living room and staircase, and a second one in the bedroom.
-Heat for the bathroom comes in from the rest of the unit when the door is open and is also supplemented by in-floor radiant heat (so their feet will be nice and toasty in the middle of the night!).
+Heat for the bathroom comes in from the rest of the unit when the door is open and is also supplemented by in-floor radiant heat (so feet will be nice and toasty in the middle of the night!).

-From an efficiency and carbon footprint perspective, we give heat pumps a huge “thumbs up.”
+From an efficiency and carbon footprint perspective, we give heat pumps a huge thumbs up.
 This is just one more way that we’re making sure this new in-law apartment will run efficiently.
 All the appliances that will be installed in the kitchen are also electric and highly efficient.
 From a carbon footprint perspective, we’ve done as much as possible to reduce the environmental impact of this remodel…right down to insulating with cellulose instead of foam and minimizing the amount of lumber we used.

 We should also mention that, because the apartment is so well insulated and air sealed, we needed a way to bring in fresh air.
-We installed a Panasonic Energy Recovery Ventilator (ERV) which supplies fresh air to replace exhausted air – helping to balance the air pressure within the home.
+We installed a low-profile Panasonic Energy Recovery Ventilator (ERV) which supplies fresh air to replace exhausted air – helping to balance the air pressure within the home.
 What’s great about and ERV is that it also preconditions the incoming air using the energy from the air that’s being exhausted.
 No need to throw that energy away!